Pagination

 For example, you can use paginate() to return the after cursor for use as a URL in a client application.

-Alternatively, you can use paginate() to iteratively update a large Set of collection documents over several transactions.
+Alternatively, you can use paginate() to iteratively update a large Set of collection documents over several queries.
 For an example, see the paginate() reference docs.

 Considerations for paginate()